code-monki/central-supply-catalog/src/pages/about.md

 <h2 id="disclaimers">Disclaimers</h2>

-This application is released under the Creative Commons Attribution-ShareAlike 4.0 International License.l The author makes no claim for any of the content that is owned by others.
+This application is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The author makes no claim for any of the content that is owned by others.

 ## Cepheus Engine